bartlomiejn/am3358-pru/README.md

     - `diskutil list`
     - The missing disk name is your SD card - it should be something similar to `/dev/diskX`
     - Accompanying raw disk filename should be `/dev/rdiskX` where X is the same number from the step above
-    - Make sure the number is right in order to not damage anything on your computer in following steps
 2. Download Debian
     - `wget https://debian.beagleboard.org/images/bone-debian-9.5-iot-armhf-2018-10-07-4gb.img.xz`
 3. Copy Debian to the SD card
+    - Replace the X from commands below with your SD card number from step 1
     - Clear the card: `sudo dd if=/dev/zero of=/dev/rdiskX bs=8192`
-    - `dd` won't give you any indication that it's working, but it's working - just leave it running for a while and don't interrupt anything
     - Copy the image to the card: `xzcat bone-debian-9.5-iot-armhf-2018-10-07-4gb.img.xz | sudo dd of=/dev/rdiskX`
 4. Insert the SD card into the card slot on the BBB
-5. While holding the boot button, which is the one next to the SD card slot, power it up using the Mini Type-B cable
+5. While holding the boot button, power it up using the Mini Type-B cable
 6. [Connect the FTDI to TTL cable to the serial port](https://elinux.org/Beagleboard:BeagleBone_Black_Serial), the pins that are of interest for you are J1_1, J1_4 and J1_5 which are GND, RX and TX respectively
 7. Connect using:
     - `sudo screen /dev/tty.usbserial-* 115200`